Additional information on home charging for Multi-Unit Residential Buildings (MURBs) is available here.

 Another device is an energy management system, such as the Thermolec DCC-10, that monitors the total power consumption of the home and cuts power to the charging station when it gets too high and then restores power to the charging station when there is sufficient power available.

 The cost of a 240V EVSE can vary widely and the costs specified below have been changing frequently.
-Note the section below on government rebates.
-Expensive models with internet connectivity for remote monitoring may stop charging if connectivity is lost.
-Most electric vehicles come with smartphone software that remotely monitors charging through the vehicle rather than the EVSE.
+More expensive models have internet connectivity.
+Most electric vehicles come with smartphone software that remotely monitors charging through communication with the vehicle rather than the EVSE.
 An EVSE that requires hard wiring to the electrical panel rather than a plug to a 240V outlet can be costly to relocate if you move.
 Although hardwiring may be necessary in an outside location open to the elements, some plug-in models are weatherproof and use a 240V outlet in a weatherproof housing.

 The most versatile option is to use a portable 240V EVSE, either 32 amp or 40 amp with a NEMA 14-50 connector, especially if one is supplied with the vehicle.
 If it isn't, our recommendations are:

-The AmazingE FAST weatherproof model (made by Clipper Creek) available from Sun Country Highway for $899.
-The Cable Wrap, which attaches to the wall to keep the charging cable coiled, is an additional $39.
-Together with the cost of installing a 240V outlet, the AmazingE FAST is eligible for a government rebate.
+The AmazingE FAST weatherproof model (made by Clipper Creek) available from Sun Country Highway for $899 (40 amp).
+Cable length is 25 ft.
+There is an accessory Cable Wrap, which attaches to the wall to keep the charging cable coiled for an additional $39.

-There are many cheaper and/or higher amperage portable models available from other manufacturers on Amazon, but there have been concerns about reliability and safety for some of them and none of them are eligible for a government rebate.
+There are many cheaper and/or higher amperage portable models available from other manufacturers on Amazon, but there have been concerns about reliability and safety for some of them.

-The cheapest reliable wall mounted option is the Canadian made weatherproof Grizzl-E plug-in, which can be set from 16 amps to 40 amps and is available for $649 with a 3-year warranty.
+The cheapest reliable wall mounted option is the Canadian made weatherproof Grizzl-E Classic plug-in, which can be set from 16 amps to 40 amps and is available for $330 with a 3-year warranty.

 The Canadian made weatherproof FLO 30 amp plug-in Home G5 is available for $1,145 with a 3-year warranty.

-For Tesla owners, there is the portable 40 amp Tesla Corded Mobile Connector for $255 and the wall mounted 48 amp Tesla Wall Connector for $510.
+For Non-Tesla owners, there is the hardwired wall mounted 48 amp Tesla Universal Wall Connector for $785.

 If a hardwired model is required, there are many more to choose from in addition to the hardwired versions of the above charging stations.